sebas77/-Obsolete-Lightweight-IoC-Container-for-Unity3D/README.md

-Lightweight IoC Container for Unity3D
+[OBSOLETE & DEPRECATED] Lightweight IoC Container for Unity3D
 =====================================

 **Note: This project must now be considered obsolete and just a reference for my original articles listed below.